 Step 3.
 Select Failback Destination

-- Failback to the original vApp — select this option if you want to fail back to the original vApp that resides on the source host.
-Veeam Backup & Replication will synchronize the state of the original vApp with the current state of its replica and will apply all changes occurred to the vApp replica while it was running in the disaster recovery (DR) site.
+- Failback to the original vApp — select this option if you want to fail back to the source vApps that reside on the source hosts.
+Veeam Backup & Replication will synchronize the state of the source vApps with the current state of their replicas to apply any changes that occurred to the replicas while running in the disaster recovery (DR) site.

 If this option is selected, you will proceed to the Failback Mode step of the wizard.

-- Failback to the original vApp restored in a different location — select this option if you have recovered the original vApp from a backup in a new location, and you want to switch to it from the replica.
-Veeam Backup & Replication will synchronize the state of the recovered vApp with the current state of the vApp replica and will apply all changes occurred to the vApp replica while it was running in the disaster recovery (DR) site.
+- Failback to the original vApp restored in a different location — select this option if the source vApps have already been recovered to a new location, and you want to switch to the recovered vApps from their replicas.
+Veeam Backup & Replication will synchronize the state of the recovered vApps with the current state of the vApp replicas to apply any changes that occurred to the replicas while running in the DR site.

 If this option is selected, you will proceed to the Target vApp step of the wizard.

-- Click the Pick backup proxies for data transfer link to select backup proxies.
-Veeam Backup & Replication will use them to transfer data during failback.
-If vApps and their replica are located in different sites, select at least one backup proxy in the production site and one proxy in the disaster recovery site.
-If vApps and their replicas are located in the same site, you can use the same backup proxy as the source and target one.
+If want to select proxies manually and if vApps and their replicas reside in different sites, select at least one backup proxy in the production site and one proxy in the disaster recovery site.
+If vApps and replicas reside in the same site, you can use the same backup proxy as the source and target one.

-- [For ESXi hosts prior to version 7.0; for failback to the original vApp] If you want to fasten failback, and the original VMs had problems at the guest OS level, select the Quick rollback check box.
-Do not use quick rollback if the problem has occurred at the VM hardware level, storage level or due to a power loss.
-For more information on quick rollback, its requirements and limitations, see Quick Rollback.
+- [For ESXi hosts prior to version 7.0; for failback to the source vApps] If you want to fasten failback, and the source vApps had problems at the guest OS level, select the Quick rollback check box.

 Restoring Storage Policies